-Healthy vs Unhealthy Relationship Series for Parents/Caregivers with Students with Special Education Needs
+Healthy vs Unhealthy Relationship Series for Parents/Guardians/Caregivers with Students with Special Education Needs

-Professional Support Services (PSS), in collaboration with our partners from Montage Support Services, and Community Living Toronto, hosted three virtual sessions for parents/caregivers, on May 17th, 24th and 31st from 6pm-8pm, on how to better discuss healthy relationship making.
+Professional Support Services (PSS), in collaboration with our partners from Montage Support Services, and Community Living Toronto, hosted three virtual sessions for parents/caregivers, on May 17th, 24th and 31st from 6pm-8pm, to learn strategies on how to better discuss healthy relationship making.
 Details of each session are listed below and in the flyer attached.
-These series support TDSB's Anti-Sex Trafficking Policy and initiatives and recordings of these sessions can be found here.
+These series support TDSB's Anti-Sex Trafficking policy and initiatives and recordings of these sessions can be found here.